Expect more than 7% growth for India this decade: CEA Subramanian

 The Economic Survey 2020-21, released in January this year, had projected GDP growth of 11 per cent during the current financial year ending March 2022.

-Growth will be aided by various structural reforms, including labour and farm laws, undertaken by the government, he said while addressing a virtual event organised by the US-India Strategic Partnership Forum (USISPF)
+Growth will be aided by various structural reforms, including labour and farm laws, undertaken by the government, he said.

-"This decade will be India's decade of inclusive growth.
-In FY'23, we expect growth to be between 6.5 to 7 per cent, and then accelerating further as the impact of these reforms are seen.
-On average, I expect growth to be greater than 7 per cent in this decade for India," he said.
+Subramanian said from the long-run perspective, India is the only country that for the last 18 to 20 months has done so many structural reforms.

-He also pointed out that the government is putting a lot of emphasis on capital expenditure as it has a multiplier effect.
+India actually in its economic thinking has stood out from the rest of the world, not only in terms of the reforms that have been done but by converting the crisis into an opportunity, he said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)